Beetelbrox/accident-information-challenge/README.md

 They are the de-facto tool for containerizing and deploying applications.
 Airflow provides a quite nice docker-compose that we had based our implementation on.

 #### Dash
-Because some degree of data visualization es required, we chose Dash for its simplicity and flexibility.
+In order to generate and display the required visualization, we chose Dash for its simplicity and flexibility.
 We did not want to have a python script dumping images into a folder, so Dash allows you to create visualizations in python & plotly and publish them as a web page.
+We wanted to emulate a production environment where dashboards would be built from data in the database using some kind of visualization/BI tool like Looker or Tableau.
 We explored several other (free) visualization tools like Grafana or Superset that had nicer visuals or more features, but they required too much setup and/or were too specialized (Grafana struggles with data other than time series) so we chose simplicity.

 ## System services
 The proposed system has the following containerized services, deployed via docker-compose: